lyob/SloppyDVIB/README.md

 Python version 3
 Tensorflow version 1.13

-Recommend running jupyter notebook for the ipynb file.
+Recommend running Python file on Visual Studio Code; this will allow each "cell" of code (demarcated by #%%) to be run separately, much like a jupyter notebook.